apache/pulsar/site2/docs/deploy-bare-metal.md

 ```

 > If you plan to deploy Zookeeper with the Bookie on the same node, you
-> need to start zookeeper by using different stats ports.
+> need to start zookeeper by using different stats port.

 Start zookeeper with [`pulsar-daemon`](reference-cli-tools.md#pulsar-daemon) CLI tool like: